ajaynamika/madhusthali-site/content/notice/cold-wave.md

 title = "Cold wave"

 +++
-Dear Parents, Due to the cold wave the school shall remain closed from tomorrow, 5 Jan 2018 till further notice from the School Management.
+Dear Parents, Due to the cold wave the school shall remain closed from tomorrow, 5 Jan 2018 till further notice from the School Management